escobard/ethereum-apps/notes.md

 							- this is the process known as MINING - the calculations taken to validate the block, are how users MINE a crypto currency.
 	6) Once transaction is confirmed, it sends the transaction data to the corresponding users
 - A rule that will ALWAYS hold true within this ecosystem is that to update any data on the blockchain, we have to submit a transaction request.

+### UNITS:

+	- think of the difference between currencies as a unit of measurement.
+	- bitcoin is 1 dollar bills, either is 100 cents (as an example), etc.
+	- wei: a small unit of ether - 1 ether == 1,000,000,000,000,000,000 wei - can't have fractional units of wei.
+	- etherconverter.online - a calculator for ether units of measurement.
+	- mostly we will be working with wei and ether.

+### GAS:

+-

 ### SMART CONTRACTS: